Cook Islands tours & vacations

 Eating and drinking

 Made with local produce from the islands and the rich waters surrounding them, Cook Islands food is fresh and simple.
-Many dishes are centered around fruit and root vegetables including banana, coconut (and coconut milk and cream), taro and cassava.
+Many dishes are centred around fruit and root vegetables including banana, coconut (and coconut milk and cream), taro and cassava.
 Food is cooked in a number of ways, but the traditional way of cooking in the Cook Islands is in an umu, or an earth oven.
 This is when a shallow fire pit is dug in the ground and filled with tones.
-The food is then wrapped in banana leaves and placed on top to steam for a few hours, resulting in a deliciously tender flavor.
+The food is then wrapped in banana leaves and placed on top to steam for a few hours, resulting in a deliciously tender flavour.
 Here are some popular dishes to try in the Cook Islands:

 1. Ika mata – raw fish and fresh veggies marinated in lime or lemon juice and coconut milk.